What Hemi Means in an Engine: Generation 1, 2 and 3 Hemis

 Hemi, short for hemispherical, refers to the shape and design of the combustion chamber.
 The Hemi combustion chamber is similar to half a sphere and allows the intake and exhaust valves placed opposite each other instead of next to each other.
 The Hemi design allows for optimum air flow, spark and combustion.

-This article will discuss in more detail how the combustion chambers are designed including the spark plug location.
+This article will discuss in more detail how the combustion chambers are designed including the spark plug location and ports.
 I’ll examine the differences between a Hemi and regular engine and the benefits.

 What Does Hemi Mean in an Engine?